Testicular Cancer Treatments & Surgery

 Chemotherapy is often used to treat testicular cancer when it has spread outside the testicle(s), or to decrease the risk of cancer recurring after the testicle is removed.

 You may receive your chemo treatments at the hospital, in your doctor’s office or, if oral therapy is prescribed, at home.
 Chemotherapy is usually administered in cycles, with each period of treatment followed by a period of rest.
-If chemotherapy is part of your treatment plan, your care team will discuss the medications, any side effects and the way in which you will take the medication and any potential side effects.
+If chemotherapy is part of your treatment plan, your care team will discuss the medications, the way in which you will take the medication and any potential side effects.

 Radiation Therapy for Testicular Cancer